 AI search requires a separate LLM provider key.
 The natural language search tools — one of the server’s selling points — need an OpenAI or Anthropic API key configured separately from your Sentry auth.
 This means additional cost, additional configuration, and a dependency on a third-party LLM service on top of Sentry itself.
 The non-AI tools work without it, but losing search is a significant capability gap.

-Still pre-1.0 (v0.29.0).
+Still pre-1.0 (v0.32.0).
 The version number signals ongoing development and potential breaking changes.
 For a tool that developers will integrate into their daily workflow, version instability is a real concern.
-MCP servers in general are young, but 0.29.0 suggests rapid iteration that may break existing setups.
+The rapid iteration (32 versions and counting) means the API surface is still evolving, though the get_sentry_resource tool promotion and legacy tool hiding in v0.31.0 suggest the team is consolidating toward a stable surface.

 63 npm dependencies.
 For comparison, the Filesystem MCP server has ~10 dependencies.
 A large dependency tree means more surface area for supply chain issues and slower npx cold starts.